Sneha-Nalawade/Sneha-Nalawade/README.md

 <br/>

-- 🌱 I’m currently working on **Backend Development,and Machine Learning**
+- 🌱 I’m currently working on **Backend Development and Machine Learning**

 - 👯 Am looking to collaborate for **Hackathons, Innovative real-world Solutions and all other sorts of Great Projects!**